PAST

 October 3, 2020 – May 9, 2021

-Installation view, Next to You, McEvoy Foundation for the Arts, San Francisco, Courtesy of McEvoy Arts, Photo: Henrik Kam.
+Exhibition view of Next To You, McEvoy Foundation for the Arts, San Francisco, CA. Courtesy of McEvoy Arts.
+Photograph by Henrik Kam.

 Next To You